Skip to content

 Secure Arguments and Environment Variables

-When does the SCONE runtime use CAS?
+How does the SCONE runtime connect with CAS?

-When environment variable SCONE_CONFIG_ID is not set, the SCONE runtime will not contact CAS.
-If it is set, we will contact SCONE_CAS_ADDR.
-If SCONE_CAS_ADDR is not set, we contact by default host „cas“.
-The SCONE runtime will also contact SCONE_LAS_ADDR for local attestation.
-If SCONE_LAS_ADDR is not set, we contact by default host „las“.
+Only when the environment variable SCONE_CONFIG_ID is set, the SCONE runtime will contact CAS.
+It will use the address stored in SCONE_CAS_ADDR.
+If SCONE_CAS_ADDR is not set, the runtime will contact host cas``.
+The SCONE runtime will also contactSCONE_LAS_ADDRfor local attestation.
+IfSCONE_LAS_ADDRis not set, we contact by default hostlas`.

 export SCONE_CAS_ADDR=scone-cas.cf

-export SESSION=secure-arguments-example-$RANDOM-$RANDOM
+export SESSION=secure-arguments-example-sim-mode-$RANDOM-$RANDOM

 cat > session.yaml <<EOF